MIRECC / CoE

-Postdoctoral Fellowship Program
+Advanced Postdoctoral Research Fellowship

 The purpose of the Program is to prepare postdoctoral clinical and counseling psychology fellows for advanced practice and research with Veterans who suffer with PTSD, TBI, depression, substance use, chronic pain and other co-occurring disorders.
 This program aims to train psychologists to become outstanding clinical research leaders in high priority areas of mental health.
 Individualized, mentored research and clinical training is combined with a state-of-the-art curriculum that emphasizes research methods, statistics, epidemiology, mental health systems, quality improvement methods, education, and service delivery.
 The VISN17 Waco Center of Excellence is one of 25 fellowship sites nationally.
 Sites are linked electronically with the hub site in Palo Alto, CA for didactic, academic, and research efforts.
 Our training model is that fellows devote 75% of their time to clinical research, education activities, and the business administration of research, and 25% to clinical training and service delivery.
 In collaboration with their mentors, fellows develop and implement a research project, publish and present findings, participate in grant writing and submit a grant, and utilize advanced technology for educational activities and clinical service delivery.
 Fellows also obtain training in research-related administration activities via involvement in one or more designated projects.

 In addition to the training and supervision Fellows will receive in conducting research, applying for grants, and reporting research findings, clinical fellows will assume clinical responsibilities through at least one of the mental health clinics of the Waco VA Medical Center.
 Past fellows have worked in both outpatient and residential treatment settings, dedicated to the treatment of PTSD, SUD, cognitive disorders, and mood disorders.